NenoxAG/google-adblock/README.md

 <br />
 <br />

 ⚠️ This currently only works with google.de and google.com domains.
-If you wish to be able to use this extension on your google.* domain you can create a pull-request for the manifest.json where you can add it to permissions.
+If you wish to be able to use this extension on your local google.* domain you can create a pull-request for the manifest.json where you can add it to the matches section of the content scripts.

 ## How to install
 1. Clone this repository to your machine.